Irrigation system dying

 Landscaping

-The answer to 'irrigation system dying' is that a failing irrigation system is a common issue for many homeowners.
-Common causes include broken or clogged sprinkler heads, leaks in the pipes, malfunctioning valves, and issues with the controller or timer.
-Symptoms may include wet or dry spots in the lawn, low water pressure, and increased water bills.
+The answer to 'irrigation system dying' is that a failing irrigation system is often caused by issues like broken pipes, clogged sprinkler heads, malfunctioning valves, or a problem with the controller.
+Symptoms can include uneven watering, dry spots in the lawn, and increased water bills.
+Solutions may involve repairing or replacing damaged components, clearing clogs, and adjusting the programming.

 Step-by-Step Guide